On a mission to 'Reduce, Re-Use, Repair' electronic items in Weston-Super-Mare and surrounding areas.

 I work on all kinds of consumer electronics including power on / boot issues with consoles, laptops or desktops.
 I do common fixes such as HDMI port replacements and repairing liquid damaged circuit boards but also am able to diagnose and repair complex problems such as motherboard or power faults.

-Note: I don't provide IT support such as data recovery or installing operation systems but if your computer has a hardware problem and appears 'dead', I'm happy to get it up and running again.
-I also don't work on tablets and phones.
-Many of the common issues for these devices are screen or battery replacements and there are a lot of places that do this kind of work faster and cheaper with parts from stock.
+Note: I don't provide IT support such as data recovery, software or driver issues, or installing operation systems.
+However, your computer has a hardware problem, I'm happy to get it up and running again.
+I don't work on tablets and phones.
+Many of the common issues for these devices are screen or battery replacements and there are a lot of places that do this in Weston-Super-Mare, often while you wait.

-Repairing televisions including component level repairs of power supplies and other PCBs.
-There are a number of common faults that occur in televisions and screens, many of these are fixable.
-These include power problems, backlights, audio faults, and some screen issues.
-Smashed screens are generally not economically fixable as it is difficult to source, transport, and fit the panels which are also very expensive - if even available.
+Repairing home entertainment equipment including component level repairs of power supplies and other PCBs.
+There are a number of common faults that occur in screens, tuners, and amplifiers - many of these are fixable.
+These include power problems, audio faults, and some screen issues.
+Smashed screens are generally not economically fixable as it is difficult to source, transport, and fit the panels which are also very expensive - and often not even available.
+If your screen is larger than 42", it will be better to contact a dedicated TV repair service as I do not have workshop space for large items or offer call-outs.

 Some faults include: